accetto/headless-drawing-g3/docker/xfce/README.md

 vglrun glmark2
 ```

-Find more in the section about using OpenGL/WebGL and HW acceleration below and in this [discussion][sibling-discussion-supporting-opengl-and-using-hw-acceleration].
+Find more in the section about using OpenGL/WebGL and HW acceleration below and in this [sibling discussion][sibling-discussion-supporting-opengl-and-using-hw-acceleration].

-Testing WebGL support in a browser - navigate to [https://get.webgl.org/][webgl-test].
+Testing WebGL support in a browser - navigate to the official [WebGL testing page][webgl-test].
+You should see a spinning cube.

+Interestingly enough, [Firefox][firefox] requires the `mesa-utils` to be installed in the container, but [Chromium][chromium] does not.

 ### Description

 This is the **third generation** (G3) of my headless images.
-More information about the image generations can be found in the [sibling project README][sibling-readme-project] file and the [sibling Wiki][sibling-wiki].
+The **second generation** (G2) of similar images is contained in the GitHub repository [accetto/xubuntu-vnc-novnc][accetto-github-xubuntu-vnc-novnc].
+The **first generation** (G1) of similar images is contained in the GitHub repository [accetto/ubuntu-vnc-xfce][accetto-github-ubuntu-vnc-xfce].

 The images are similar to the images created from the sibling GitHub repository [accetto/ubuntu-vnc-xfce-g3][sibling-github], but they can be built to include also the [Mesa3D][mesa3d] and [VirtualGL][virtualgl] libraries.

+These images are intended for experimenting with OpenGL/WebGL support and 3D applications in Docker containers.
+The best results will be probably achieved with NVidia GPUs and [NVIDIA Container Toolkit][nvidia-container-toolkit].
+In other scenarios the [VirtualGL][virtualgl] Toolkit can be used.

 **Remark:** The images can optionally contain the current `Chromium Browser` version from the `Ubuntu 18.04 LTS` distribution.
-This is because the version for `Ubuntu 20.04 LTS` depends on `snap`, which is not working correctly in Docker at this time.
-They can also optionally contain the latest version of the current [Firefox][firefox] browser for `Ubuntu 20.04 LTS`.
+This is because the version for `Ubuntu 22.04 LTS` depends on `snap`, which is currently not working correctly in Docker containers.
+They can also optionally contain the current non-snap [Firefox][firefox] version from the Mozilla Team PPA.

-**Attention:** If you will build an image containing the [Chromium Browser][chromium], then the browser will run in the `--no-sandbox` mode.
+**Remark:** If you will build an image containing the [Chromium Browser][chromium], then the browser will run in the `--no-sandbox` mode.
 You should be aware of the implications.
 The image is intended for testing and development.

-**Attention:** If you will build an image containing the [Firefox][firefox] browser, then the browser will run in the `multi-process` mode.
+**Remark:** If you will build an image containing the [Firefox][firefox] browser, then the browser will run in the `multi-process` mode.
 Be aware, that this mode requires larger shared memory (`/dev/shm`).
 At least 256MB is recommended.
-Please check the **Firefox multi-process** page in [this Wiki][that-wiki-firefox-multiprocess] for more information and the instructions, how to set the shared memory size in different scenarios.
+Please check the **Firefox multi-process** page in this older [sibling Wiki][that-wiki-firefox-multiprocess] for more information and the instructions, how to set the shared memory size in different scenarios.

 The main features and components of the images in the default configuration are: